gluefinance/pov/README.txt

 INTRODUCTION

-fsnapshot can take a snapshot of all your database functions and objects depending on them, such as constraints and views using functions.
+pov can take a snapshot of all your database functions and objects depending on them, such as constraints and views using functions.

-fsnapshot can rollback to a previous snapshot without modifying any of your data or tables.
+pov can rollback to a previous snapshot without modifying any of your data or tables.
 It will only execute the minimum set of drop/create commands to carry out the rollback.

-fsnapshot will use SHA1 if the pgcrypto contrib package is available, otherwise MD5 will be used as the hash algorithm.
+pov will use SHA1 if the pgcrypto contrib package is available, otherwise MD5 will be used as the hash algorithm.